akosnikhazy/tickList/README.md

 small and fast solution for a small problem at work, and then as I enjoyed writing it it grow form collection of functions to this class.

+# Potential way to optimize / expand it
+After release, an afterthough came to me:
+Instead of a cookie per checkbox, it could and should be one cookie per todo list.
+A series of 0s and 1s would do the trick.
+I will not do this.
+But if you are useing this in your project you should consider doing it.

 # Also
 I made the minimalized file by hand.
 The reason is this way I could optimize it more, sadly I couldn't go under 1Kb.
 So close...